Kiril Petkov: Early life, family and education

 Petkov was born on 17 April 1980, in Plovdiv.
 Both his parents were teachers, as his father taught biology, while his mother taught literature.
 He grew up spending time with his grandparents from the villages Sokolovo, Lovech Province, and Gramade, Kyustendil Province, which belong to different sides of his family.
-He holds a Bachelor of Commerce degree in finance from the University of British Columbia in Vancouver and a Master of Business Administration degree from Harvard University, where he was ranked in the top 10% of his class.
+He holds a Bachelor of Commerce degree in finance from the University of British Columbia in Vancouver and a Master of Business Administration degree from Harvard Business School, where he was ranked in the top 10% of his class.
 One of his lecturers was Michael Porter, with whom he specialized in the development of cluster strategies.
 Petkov is one of the founders of the Center for Economic Strategies and Competitiveness at Sofia University (affiliated with Harvard University), where he has taught classes in economic development and microeconomics of competitiveness.

 Kiril Petkov's father, Petko Petkov, was born in Sofia on 13 June 1958.
 He was a very low-income student who hardly completed his secondary school.
 After being turned down for admission to Sofia University, he applied for a biology degree at Plovdiv University during his second year of living in the barracks.
 His colleague from the barracks took the entrance exam instead of him, as military books are easy to forge.
 So he was accepted as a student at Plovdiv University.
 In the first year of his studies he met Kiril's mother - Veneta Petkova from Dupnitsa.
 During his student years between 1979 and 1983, Petko developed an attraction to sports like skiing and sailing, and from 1979 to 1983, he studied martial arts.

 His mother, Veneta Petkova, taught Bulgarian language and literature before moving overseas with her family.
 Her birthplace is Plovdiv.
 Between 1977 and 1982, she completed her studies in Bulgarian Philology with a focus on Linguistics and Literature at Plovdiv University.
 While she was a student, she gave birth to her only son, Kiril Petkov.